 - Guide 1: How to Remove “Ransomware Detected” Error Scam from Windows.

-- Guide 2: Get rid of “Ransomware Detected” Error Scam from Mac OS X.
+- Guide 2: Get rid of “Ransomware Detected” Error Scam on Mac OS X.

-- Guide 3: Remove “Ransomware Detected” Error Scam from Google Chrome.
+- Guide 3: Remove “Ransomware Detected” Error Scam in Google Chrome.

 - Guide 4: Erase “Ransomware Detected” Error Scam from Mozilla Firefox.